SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Results

 \subsection{Real Data}

 \paragraph{Simulation framework} We now turn to our main experiment on real data.
-We use mediation data collected from the Kenyan Judiciary covering the period 2016–-2025.
+We use mediation data collected from the Kenyan Judiciary covering the period 2016--2025.
 The dataset includes 30,633 cases involving roughly 2,100 mediators across 13 case types and 87 court stations, with information on arrivals, assignments, conclusion dates, outcomes, mediator accreditations, and station preferences.
 Based on this data, we develop a case assignment simulation to benchmark assignment strategies including \smartGS, \smartmean, \smartmsmpl and compare them.
-We use the Value Added model to compute the distribution of mediator VAs (the $\mu$s), as well as baseline probabilities of case resolution (the $p$s).
+We use the Value Added model to compute the distribution of mediator VAs ($\mu$), as well as baseline probabilities of case resolution ($p$).
 Mediator VAs are independently sampled from this distribution during simulations.
 We fit Poisson distributions for case arrival across (case-type, court-station) pairs on the data and sample case arrivals independently and identically.
-These distributions are also used to sample shadow cases within \smart assignment.
+These distributions are also used to sample shadow cases within \smart.
 Case outcomes are sampled from $\mathrm{Bernoulli}\!\left(\Pi_{[0,1]}\!\left(p_{\text{case}}+\mu_{\text{med}}\right)\right)$.
 Survival analysis on the case mediation time indicates that duration is dependent on case-type and outcome.
-We fit log-normal models to the mediation duration conditional on case-type and outcome.
-We sample case duration conditional on outcome from the relevant fitted log-normal distribution.
+We fit log-normal models to the mediation duration conditional on case-type and outcome for sampling mediation duration in the simulation.
+For each setting, we average results over 128 seeded simulations.
+For a given seed, all inputs (case arrivals, mediator VAs, and accreditation patterns) are identical across methods.
+Since every arriving case must be assigned immediately, differences in performance reflect only how each method matches mediators to cases.

 \paragraph{Results}